 - Do not place traps directly above food or food preparation areas.

-- Place glue traps lengthwise against the wall and not perpendicular to the wall.
+- Glue traps should be placed against the wall lengthwise.
+Avoid placing them perpendicular to the wall.

 Electric Box Trap

 If you want to know how to get rid of mice quickly, you might consider electric box traps.
 They are costly but highly effective.
 These battery-powered traps use bait to lure mice in and then electrocute them, killing them quickly without suffering.
 They are a good way to protect pets and children from other traps and are a humane choice.

 Poison bait and rodenticides are effective but pose a threat to pets and young children.
 Rodenticides are available as fumigants, baits and tracking powder.
 They are best deployed by professionals who use high-quality products and disperse them safely and effectively.

 Before setting up any traps, ensure your building is properly sealed and mouse-proof.
 If more mice can find their way into your home or business, then traps will be of little use in preventing your infestation from growing.

 If you want to try to get rid of mice using home remedies, first, seal up your home and keep mice from entering.
 Be sure to keep the yard clean and clutter-free as well.